farbod2015/javascript/Building Applications with React and Redux in ES6.md

 ### Handling Immutability

-Let's discuss some concrete ways to handle immutability.
-There are many ways to handle immutability, but Object.assign and the spread operator for arrays are the most popular approach when working in ES6.
-We'll primarily use these throughout our reducers as we build our app in the next few modules.
-But if you're working directly in ES5, there are various alternative ways to clone an object such as lodash's merge or extend functions or the object-assign package on npm, which provides the same functionality as ES6's native Object.assign.
-Another option is to consider libraries that make working with immutable data easier such as react-addons-update or immutable.js.
-In my experience, ES6's Object.assign and spread operator are all I typically need to work with immutable state in Redux.
-So that's what we'll use throughout this course.
-But if you find the work you're doing in your Redux reducers burdensome, then check out react-addons-update or immutable.js.
-One final note to keep in mind.
-JavaScript's primitive data types like number, string, Boolean, undefined, and null are already immutable.
-So that's taken care of for free.
-So, great!
-Now we have a clear way to easily make a new copy of an object that includes some updates.
-This will be useful when we need to update state in our reducers, which we'll discuss next.
-However, how do we make sure that we don't accidentally mutate state?
-JavaScript doesn't have immutable data structures built in, so you're likely wondering, If stores are mutable, how do we enforce immutability?
-There are three approaches to consider.
-First, the simplest way is to just educate your team and trust them.
-If you're on a small team, this might be sufficient.
-But you have to hope that everyone remembers because if state is mutated in Redux, it will introduce a bug.
-If you want to put in a safety net, you can install redux-immutable-state-invariant.
-This library displays an error when you try to mutate state anywhere in your app.
-We'll run this in our app so it can warn us if we accidentally mutate state.
+* There are many ways to handle immutability for arrays but the most popular ways are:
+  * `Object.assign`
+  * the spread operator
+* JavaScript doesn't have immutable data structures built in, so how do we enforce immutability?
+There are three approaches to consider:
+  1. the simplest way is to just educate your team and trust them.
+  1. If you want to put in a safety net, you can install `redux-immutable-state-invariant`.
+This library displays an error when you try to mutate state anywhere in your app..
 However, one important note: Be sure you only run this in development because it does a lot of object copying, which would degrade performance in production.
-Finally, if you want to programmatically enforce immutability, you can consider a library like immutable.js.
-Immutable.js creates immutable JavaScript data structures.
+  1. If you want to programmatically enforce immutability, you can consider a library like `immutable.js`.
+It creates immutable JavaScript data structures.
 This library also happens to be by Facebook but can be useful on any project.
-Immutable.js is powerful and interesting, but there's too much going on there to cover in this course.
-So we'll just use redux-immutable-state-invariant on our app.
-Now that we have a good understanding of immutability, we're ready to explore how state updates are handled in Redux.
-Let's talk about reducers.
+* So we'll just use `redux-immutable-state-invariant` in this course.

 Reducers